ivanreese/visual-programming-codex/implementations.md

 * This tool has a particularly neat rendering style.
 I recommend taking a look at [Advantages of Glance](https://github.com/rgleichman/glance/wiki/Advantages-of-Glance) for examples.
 * The [Related Work](https://github.com/rgleichman/glance/wiki/Related-work) page has some good links.
+* Robbie recently posted [a talk](https://www.youtube.com/watch?v=cb25Ts4rLXA) discussing the design of a new, more compact syntax for Glance.
+Feedback should be shared in [the Future of Programming](https://futureofcoding.slack.com/archives/CCL5VVBAN/p1576657342007300) Slack community.

 <br><br><br><br>